Wolf4D/GunED/README.md

 - Make some localizations.

 ## Changelog
+###### v.0.3.5.
+Drag & Drop
+- Added drag & drop feature - now you can take gunspec.txt and drop it exactly inside the app.
+- Added keyboard shortcuts for some actions (for example, now Ctrl+S is working).
+- Fixed minor bugs and added new commands.
+- Added some nice icons to menus.

 ###### v.0.2.5.
 Bugfixes and small features
 - Fixed small bugs in programm interface after saving and loading files.
 - Added beautiful progress indicators.